Updated: Feb 3, 2022

 Any one of your suppliers has the potential to boost your scores and ratings up to 90% simply because you have two required elements in place: an account with them and a D&B business credit report.
 Your payment history can get added in one of two ways: either A) your supplier auto-reports payment history to D&B, or B) you manually submit your trade references to D&B and have them manually contacted.

-There are hundreds (if not thousands) of businesses that report all of their business-to-business transactions to Dun & Bradstreet® automatically.
+There are hundreds (if not thousands) of businesses that report all of their business-to-business transactions to Dun & Bradstreet automatically.
 Chances are good that you are already doing business with a few of these companies, which is why it is so important that your business name, address, and phone number on your account matches exactly with what is showing in your D&B file.

 If you have accounts with auto-reporting suppliers but haven't used them in a while, it's time to re-order.
-Payment history only stays in the file for 24-28 months, so keeping your payment history fresh can boost your scores significantly because it shows multiple transactions and a dedication to prompt payment habits.
+Payment history only stays in your credit file for 24-28 months, so keeping your payment history fresh can boost your scores significantly because it shows multiple transactions and a dedication to prompt payment habits.
 Even previous poor payment history can benefit from a new, promptly paid reorder.

 Creating new trade lines...